About Trinity Admissions Academics Urban and Global Student Life Athletics News and Events Library

 B.A., Univ. of Wisconsin-Milwaukee

-Dr. Diana Aldrete is an Assistant Professor of Language and Culture Studies and Human Rights.
-She earned her B.A. in Spanish from the University of Wisconsin-Milwaukee, her M.A. in Hispanic Literature from Marquette University, and her Ph.D. from the University at Albany, SUNY.
-Her interest in human rights in Latin American literature led her to a dissertation focusing on the representation of the female body in texts concerning the feminicides in Ciudad Juarez, Mexico.
-Her areas of research include contemporary Mexican literature and culture, 20th and 21st Century Latinx/Queer representations in Mexican and Latin American narratives, and transnational feminist studies in Latin America.
-She is currently working on her first manuscript, Between Land and Death: Imagining Justice for Women in Mexico, which examines how literary production, primarily by contemporary Mexican women writers, have become part of the political dialectic on anti-feminicidal violence as they question notions of justice, and place literature in conversation with activism.
+Diana Aldrete is an Assistant Professor of Language and Culture Studies and Human Rights.
+Her research, pedagogy, and artistic production, interrogates the intersections of contemporary Mexican/Latin American/Latinx literary, film and cultural studies, Mexico-U.S. border studies, feminist and queer theory, environmental humanities, and Human Rights studies.
+She is currently working on her first monographic book project tentatively titled Between Land and Death: Women Writing for Justice in Mexico, which examines how literary production, primarily by contemporary Mexican women writers, have become part of the political dialectic on anti-feminicidal violence as they question notions of justice, and place literature in conversation with activism.

-Dr. Diana Aldrete has had experience teaching at different levels of higher education, such as community college, small liberal arts college, and research university.
-This experience has helped her develop an interdisciplinary methodology in her pedagogies.
+Professor Aldrete has had experience teaching at different levels of higher education, such as community college, small liberal arts college, and research university.
+This experience has helped her develop an interdisciplinary methodology in her pedagogy.